 Minneapolis Exterior Design Company

-AMEK Exteriors has been doing exterior designs and renovations since 1996.
-Whether you are needing a replacement or are ready for a new exterior design, our Minneapolis exterior design experts can help you build a design that you will enjoy for years to come.
+AMEK Exteriors has been doing exterior design and renovations in Minneapolis since 1996.
+Whether you are needing a replacement or are ready for a new exterior design, our experts can help you build a design that you will enjoy for years to come.

 While we can help you replace that leaking roof or damaged siding, we have found that many of our clients are seeking quality exterior design for their project.
 In our over 20 years of experience, we have found that a leaky roof or damaged siding starts with a construction defect.
 Before AMEK Exteriors in Minneapolis gets to work, we start by identifying any construction defect that has impacted your home.
 Once we’ve partnered with you to correct any construction defects we find, we are ready to get to the business of your exterior design.